ManBianca/Project-OpenCart/README.md

 * Searching for an Order: The methods of filtering orders by 'Order ID', 'Customer', 'Order Status', 'Total $' depend on 'Added Date' and 'Modified Date', but in these tests performed in some positive conditions, there were no noticed problems to solve.
 * Manually Adding/Modifying an Order:

 The BAMM-31 story was based on testing the addition of new commands and everything involving the add order button.
-Even if the functionality of the button itself was well implemented, major problems were found with command values exceeding 100000000000, a bug was reported and requires attention to be fixed.
+Even if the functionality of the button itself was well implemented, major problems were found with command values exceeding 100.000.000.000$, a bug was reported and requires attention to be fixed.

 The tests carried out within the BAMM-32 story followed functionalities such as modifying commands and deleting them.
 The tested functionalities are well implemented and easy to use, but two minor problems related to the deletion of orders were also found, bugs were reported.
 The two defects found do not affect the proper functioning of the functionalities.

+In total there are 4 stories covered by 17 tests, each of those tests were written and executed as shown above in 2.5. section.

+In 2 of the 4 stories, 3 bugs were discovered that were reported and fixed.
+These have minor severity, with medium priority.
+These are defects that do not lead to failure and can be solved during the development activities.

 In general, the tests had a satisfactory finality and a perfect functionality.
 It is recommended to make adjustments on the minor aspects discovered to provide a better quality and experience for the admin and not only.